Sunday, October 2, 2016

 A chrysanthemum plant named ‘Fimmerbrobico’ displays good garden performance, with a temperature tolerance ranging from about 0 to about 35 degrees Celsius (32 to 95 degrees Fahrenheit).
 A mid-season flowering habit embellishes autumn floral palettes with a pleasingly compact, dense, mounded shape topped with orange bronze ray florets.

-top perspective view of 18-week-old ‘Zanmupumpkin,’ another chrysanthemum plant with bronze ray florets; image included in patent application, filed Dec.
-30, 2013, with United States Patent and Trademark Office: Chrysanthemum Breeders Association Research B.V., Public Domain, via U.S. Patent and Trademark Office
+top perspective view of 18-week-old ‘Zanmupumpkin,’ another chrysanthemum plant with bronze ray florets; image included in patent application, filed Monday, Dec.
+30, 2013, as application number 13/998,971, with the United States Patent and Trademark Office (USPTO); United States Plant Patent No. US PP26,884; Date of Patent June 28, 2016: Chrysanthemum Breeders Association Research B.V., Public Domain, via U.S. Patent and Trademark Office

 Acknowledgment